openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

     References a local Identity API resource, such as a `group` or `user` to which the remote attributes will be mapped.

-    The object itself contains one of two structures, described below.
+    Each object has one of two structures, as follows.

     To map a remote attribute value directly to a local attribute, identify the local resource type and attribute: